AlgyJr/ios_guides/Application-Architecture.md

 ## Structure of a `UIApplication`

 All iOS applications are instances of [`UIApplication`][uiapplication].
-Each application has a number events in its lifecycle (e.g. launched, went into the background, terminated).
+Each application has a number of events in its lifecycle (e.g. launched, went into the background, terminated).
 As with other classes in the UIKit framework, you control how the application will respond to these events by providing it with a [delegate][delegatepattern].
 A